tileb1/global-food-statistics/README.md

 - How has the world recenlty evolved in terms of factors that are relevant to agriculture and climate change (agricultural activity, CO2 emissions, deforestation, etc.)?
 - What are the most popular food types (per country and overall) and their relative impact on CO2 emissions?
 - What countries are the most/least efficient in terms of meeting their nutritional needs?
+- Are there any trends in the production of different food types?
 - How do countries collaborate in order to meet these needs?
-- Are there any trends in the production of different food types?
-- What realizable good practices exist in order to reduce the negative impacts of food production?

 # Dataset
 We will be using the provided [Global Food & Agriculture Statistics](https://www.kaggle.com/unitednations/global-food-agriculture-statistics) dataset.
-Since the dataset on Kaggle is already in a nice format and mostly cleansed, we do not expect to perform much pre-processing on the data.
-Additionally, the dataset comprises of a wide variety of information which means that rather than looking to enrich it we will have to decide on what subset of information to use.
-However, we do plan to make use of the CO2 emission targets set by members countries of COP15 and COP21 conferences to compare these with evolution of CO2 emissions cause by food production.
+Since the dataset on Kaggle was already in a nice format and mostly cleansed, we did not  perform much pre-processing on the data.
+Additionally, we re-extracted the FAOSTAT datasets directly from their website in certain cases as the copies provided on Kaggle were not up to date.
+Alternatively, information about minor cleaning is included in the notebook.
+Additionally, as the original dataset on kaggle included a wide variety of data we narrowed it down to the following in order to answer our research questions:
+- Trade Detail Data
+- Population Data
+- Land Use Data
+- Food Balance Data
+- Fertilizer Data
+- Crops Data
+- Temperature Change Data
+- Emissions Data

+For more details check the `/data` folder.

 # A list of internal milestones up until project milestone 2
 * 21.10